opentaps/open-climate-investing/book/Analyzing-Investments.md

 ![A Market Based Model for Mortgage Backed Securities](images/mbs_market_model.PNG)

 That's it???
-There's no sophisticated quantitative finance at work.
-It was a spreadsheet he maintained himself (I think) without any of the research department's fancy models.
+It was a spreadsheet he maintained himself.
 People thought of his scatterplots as something between a toy and a joke.
 But as he told it, "This is the market's OAS model.
 I've got the history of the market and all those analysts with all their models to compare the current prices with.
 That's better than any one person's model."
-He was way ahead of all the Wisdom of the Crowd talk that's in vogue nowadays, but it worked well for him.
-This market-based model helped him identify mispricings and opportunities where big fancy models failed.
+And that was exactly what it was.
+He took part a full fledged OAS model to its basic components, and then instead of creating a black box full of incomprehensible formulae, opened it up and fitted it with actual market prices.
+In this way, he was way ahead of the Wisdom of the Crowd talk.
+This market-based model helped him identify mispricings and opportunities where big fancy models could not.
 He went on to be _very_ successful.

 Today we're told that ESG or climate investing is hard because it's hard to get the data and hard to interpret them.
 Hard to know which long-term scenario to use and how to analyze them.
 But this is nothing new, and there is a way to get around these problems.
 Let the market tell you.
 There are hundreds, probably thousands, of smart people already looking at the climate risks of all sorts of